jina-ai/jina/README.md

 * <a href="https://github.com/jina-ai/jina/">Jina Core</a>: Framework to orchestrate, serve, scale and deploy neural search applications.
 Develop your own DocArray based search application easily and run it locally or in the cloud.

 <!-- end ecosystem-description -->
-Jina Core comes equipped with the following features:
+Jina Core comes equipped with the following **_features_**:

-**Orchestrate** - Define your neural search application as a pipeline of Executors.
+🗄️**Orchestrate** - Define your neural search application as a pipeline of Executors.
 Each Executor performing specific tasks like generating embeddings or indexing.
-Jina exposes the necessary concepts to orchestrate your neural search application in such a composable way.
+Executors can be easily shared via the <a href="https://hub.jina.ai">Hub</a>.
+This enables you to share pipelines with co-workers or to leverage pre-built Executors.

-**Serve** - Jina uses industry standard technologies like gRPC/protobuf to exchange information.
-Your Jina search application can be easily exposed via an API using http, websockets or gRPC.
+🥤**Serve** - Jina uses industry standard technologies like gRPC to exchange information.
+Your Jina search application can be easily exposed via an API using HTTP, websockets or gRPC.

-**Scale** - Jina allows you to scale your neural search applications horizontally by adding more machines.
+🚀**Scale** - Jina allows you to scale your neural search applications horizontally by adding more machines.
 High availability and throughput setups can be easily achieved with Jina.

-**Cloud Native** - Jina is built as Cloud native framework.
+☁️ **Cloud Native** - Jina is built as a Cloud native framework.
 All your workloads can be containerized.
 They can be easily deployed with Docker Compose or Kubernetes.
 Thus making any Cloud deployment working similarly to your local installation of Jina.

-🏗️ **Modular Building Blocks** - Jina pipelines are modularized and each Executor can be easily shared via the <a href="https://hub.jina.ai">Hub</a>.
-This enables you to share pipelines with co-workers or to leverage pre built building blocks.

 ## Install
 ```
 pip install -U jina
 ```
-More install options including Conda, Docker, Windows [can be found here](https://docs.jina.ai/get-started/install/).
+More install options including Conda, Docker and Windows [can be found here](https://docs.jina.ai/get-started/install/).

 If you are upgrading from Jina 2: Please remove version 2 first and install version 3 then. (`pip uninstall jina && pip install -U jina`)